 i.
 To reform our practice of corporate worship, such that the ordinances of the church are cherished and valued in congregational practice, including

-a) To affirm in our ministry and practice the confessional understanding of the sacraments as means of applying the benefits of Christ’s mediation, including the sacramental union between the signs and the things signified, the ecclesiological-covenant nature of the sacraments, the value of administration of baptism to infants, the needful practice of improving our baptism, the spiritual presence of Christ at the Lord’s Supper, and a high value on the regularity of the Lord’s Supper as a source of spiritual nourishment,
+a) To affirm in our ministry and practice the confessional understanding of the sacraments as means of applying the benefits of Christ’s mediation, including the sacramental union between the signs and the things signified, the ecclesiological-covenant nature of the sacraments, the value of administration of baptism to infants, the needful practice of improving our baptism, the spiritual presence of Christ at the Lord’s Supper, the spiritual nature of the believer receiving and feeding upon the whole nature of Christ at the Lord’s Supper, and a high value on the regularity of the Lord’s Supper as a source of spiritual nourishment,

 b) To affirm and observe in our ministry the confessionally cherished necessity of the counter-cultural practice of rest on the Lord’s Day, particularly in setting aside the whole day for the public and private worship of God.